Penaz91/npass/README.md

 Npass
 =====
-A NCurses frontend for the Pass password manager
+A NCurses frontend for the [Pass password manager](http://www.zx2c4.com/projects/password-store/)

 Usage
 -----
 Select password to show:
-npass
+>npass

-Select password and copy to clipboard for 45 seconds: npass -c or npass --clip
+Select and copy password to clipboard for 45 seconds:
+>npass -c

+or

+>npass --clip

 Screenshots (At 2014/02/18)
 ---------------------------